-Management's extensive relationships with real estate brokers, Hotel Property owners and financial institutions is expected to allow the Trust to acquire a number of its Hotel Properties on an "off-market" basis.
+Management's extensive relationships with real estate brokers, Hotel Property owners and financial institutions and its current joint venture partner is expected to allow the Trust to acquire a number of its Hotel Properties on an "off-market" basis.
 It is preferred to acquire assets in this fashion as "off-market" opportunities are typically bought at a discount to the current market pricing due to the lack of a competitive bidding process.